 Fortunately, the solution is simple and cost-effective: investments in family planning and reproductive health save millions of lives as well as billions of dollars in averted maternal and newborn care costs.
-The U.S. is the leading bilateral donor for international family planning and reproductive health and we must sustain this leadership if we are to see progress--and not declines--in the health of women and families worldwide.
+The U.S. has been the leading bilateral donor for international family planning and reproductive health and we must sustain this leadership if we are to see progress — and not declines — in the health of women and families worldwide.

 The Benefits of U.S. International Family Planning Assistance

-A total of $610 million (of which $35 million is designated for the United Nations Population Fund) is appropriated for U.S. assistance for family planning and reproductive health programs for FY 2014.
-This level of funding makes it possible to achieve the following:
+A total of $610 million (of which $35 million is designated for UNFPA) was appropriated for U.S. assistance for family planning and reproductive health programs for FY 2014.
+This level of funding made it possible to achieve the following:

 - 31 million women and couples receive contraceptive services and supplies;

 - 7 million unintended pregnancies, including 3 million unplanned births, are averted;